pedromcorreia/twitter_integration/README.md

 2. The second main feature is list the tweets by most_relevant.
 2. The second main feature is transfer the amount with the existing users.

+# Why used this structure?
+- I used Elixir and its tools, such as HTTPoison and Poison for development, this made the application simple, compact and easy to maintain.
+I also used credo and excoverall to improve the code with the conventions of the language.

 # Application structure

  # Example